michaelfranzl/rpi23-gen-image/README.md

 ##### `CHROOT_SCRIPTS`=""
 Path to a directory with scripts that should be run in the chroot before the image is finally built.
 Every executable file in this directory is run in lexicographical order.

-##### `ENABLE_IFNAMES`=true
-Enable automatic assignment of predictable, stable network interface names for all local Ethernet, WLAN interfaces.
-This might create complex and long interface names.
-This parameter is only supported if the Debian release `stretch` is used.
-See: https://www.freedesktop.org/wiki/Software/systemd/PredictableNetworkInterfaceNames/

 #### Kernel, Firmware, and bootloader:

 ##### `KERNEL_HEADERS`=true